oehf/ipf/boot/ipf-fhir-spring-boot-starter/src/main/site/markdown/index.md

 ```

-`ipf-fhir-spring-boot-starter` auto-configures
+`ipf-fhir-spring-boot-starter` auto-configures:

-* ATNA auditor beans for all FHIR-based IHE transactions,
+* ATNA auditor beans for all FHIR-based IHE transactions
-* the FHIR Servlet,
+* the FHIR Servlet
 * a `org.openehealth.ipf.commons.ihe.fhir.NamingSystemService` instance
-* mappings for translating FHIR requests into PIX Query or PDQ requests and vice versa.
+* mappings for translating FHIR requests into PIX Query or PDQ requests and vice versa

 Furthermore, if a single `org.springframework.cache.CacheManager` bean is available and the application
 property `ipf.fhir.caching` is set to true, the following caching storage beans are set up: